 As it involves complex engineering, multiple organisations were involved in developing this state of the art machine.

-Below table gives the organisations and their respective work
+The below table gives the organisations and their respective work

 |Organisation||Work done in Design and Development|